-Vice President, Clinical Services and Vice President, Rehab Services rehabilitation services report to the BOD, by means of the CHSO, and are responsible for the oversight of clinical operations, clinical staffing and training, and clinical decision-making processes and procedures provided by the clinical review staff.
-The Vice President, Clinical Services and the Vice President, Rehab Services hold a current and unrestricted license to practice in his/her respective healthcare field and meets ASH credentialing criteria.
+The Vice President, Clinical Services and the Vice President, Rehab services, whose oversight includes chiropractic, acupuncture, therapeutic massage, naturopathy, and rehabilitation services, report to the BOD, by means of the CHSO, and is responsible for the oversight of clinical operations, clinical staffing and training, and clinical decisionmaking processes and procedures provided by the clinical review staff.
+The Vice President, Clinical Services and the Vice President, Rehab Services, hold a current and unrestricted license to practice in his/her respective healthcare field and meets ASH credentialing criteria.